stickhero23/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Thi 11-directories_permissions recursively assigns permissions to directories This script creates a new directory with 751 permissions This script changes group ownership of the hello file
+Thi 11-directories_permissions recursively assigns permissions to directories This script creates a new directory with 751 permissions This script changes group ownership of the hello file This script changes owner and group for a file